 Cats do not benefit from a single ingredient in Pop-Tarts.
 In fact, Pop-Tarts can actually really impact your cat’s health if you let them eat these foreign, sugary treats often.

-Granted, you’re probably looking up this article because they licked your Pop-Tart and you’re worried about possible toxicity.
+Granted, you’re probably looking up this article because they licked your Pop-Tart, and you’re worried about possible toxicity.
+Unless it is a chocolate-flavor Pop-Tart, you don’t need to worry.
 But if for some reason you have a cat that has some weird hankering for Pop-Tarts, here’s why you should deny the request.

 Now, let’s give them some credit.
 The ingredients list for Pop-Tarts is extensive—and most of it is not good.
 The fruit base, for instance, contains real apples, strawberries, and pears.
 However, the number of dyes, flour, and starches is prevalent.